Hang on, I got to get something out of this printer that looks like it's about to devour me, I'm told.

 So here's Woodward.

-This is all goes back to Woodward not revealing whatever he knew at the time about the source that was divulging the name of Valerie Plame and all this stuff.
+This all goes back to Woodward not revealing whatever he knew at the time about the source that was divulging the name of Valerie Plame and all this stuff.

 I don't know if she's been suspended, but she's on a leave of absence because she went and testified the grand jury before telling her editor about it.

-Uh but Feynman said these days the balance of power has shifted in favor of the government.
+But Feynman said these days the balance of power has shifted in favor of the government.

-Feynman said the audience ranged uh and the audience ranged over a variety of topics, but the first question an audience member asked him was what is perhaps on the forefront of many minds today, the war in Iraq.
+Feynman said the audience ranged and the audience ranged over a variety of topics, but the first question an audience member asked him was what is perhaps on the forefront of many minds today, the war in Iraq.

-Answering a question about why a particular story about the war was not picked up by more news outlets.
+Answering a question about why a particular story about the war was not picked up by more news outlets, Feynman said that many American editors tend to think Americans care little about foreign news.

 I think they're underestimating the American public.

-That doesn't make any sense.
+You know, no, wait a minute, that doesn't make any sense.

 I thought journalists didn't care what the American people thought.